kostia/jquery.videosequence/README.md

 * Open [http://localhost:3000](http://localhost:3000/test.html) in a browser supporting media source extensions.
 * You should see a movie counter starting with 5 and counting down to 2 and at 1 it should display an alert.
 * You should also hear the corresponding beeping sound.
-* Then after an alert saying "No audio!" you should hear 5 times only the sound.
+* Then after an alert saying "Now audio!" you should hear 5 times only the sound.
 * After the 5th beeping sound a second alerts says "Done!".

 ## MIT-License